yztxwd/yztxwd.github.io/_posts/2022-03-17-BPnet_environment_setup.md

 2022-03-17 15:58:51.000850: I tensorflow/core/common_runtime/gpu/gpu_device.cc:1041] Created TensorFlow device (/device:GPU:0 with 11103 MB memory) -> physical GPU (device: 0, name: NVIDIA TITAN V, pci bus id: 0000:a6:00.0, compute capability: 7.0)
 True
 ```

+## Prepare inputs

+I didn't find description of what kind of "pos/neg" bigwig files are expected in bpnet repo, on another associated [repo](https://github.com/kundajelab/basepairmodels) that includes bpnet model, there is a tutorial on how to prepare input files.
+Input files generated according to that works on my side.

+## Train

+During training, I found although before running evaluation step (which creates a new Tensorflow session) `K.clear_session()` is called to release GPU memory, the GPU memory was not released actually based on `nvidia-smi`, which leads to the program crash.
+Setting `--memfrac-gpu 0.4` solves this issue.

+NOTE: I found another way of resolving it is to use `numba` to release GPU memory, but it needs some modification on the source code, refer [https://github.com/yztxwd/bpnet](https://github.com/yztxwd/bpnet) if you're interested.
+Might create a pull request later.